Contact Us

 7. Go natural with fiber choices

 So, there you have it, 7 tips on creating your zero waste wardrobe.
-As always, don’t feel like you have to go all or nothing when it comes to this endeavor.
+As always, don’t feel like you have to go all or nothing when it comes to your conscious clothing endeavor.
 We’re not suggesting you walk to your closet right now, give away all your clothes and buy all organic, natural fiber clothing from secondhand stores (you sure can, but we don’t recommend starting there).
 Start where you are and at the level that makes you comfortable.
-Incorporate some of these tips into your current wardrobe practices, and on upcoming shopping trips try to be mindful of these things as you work your way toward a zero waste wardrobe.
+Incorporate some of these sustainable fashion tips into your current wardrobe practices, and on upcoming shopping trips try to be mindful of these things as you work your way toward a zero waste wardrobe.

 zero waste wardrobe with natural fibers